 Since 2012, Hilton has been a signatory to the United Nations (UN) Global Compact, a voluntary initiative based on a CEO-led commitment to implement ten sustainability principles supporting the goals of the UN.
-In 2017, Hilton participated in the following UN initiatives that directly relate to our climate change strategy and 2030 Travel with Purpose Value Chain targets: (1) Signed the United Nations CEO Water Mandate, demonstrating our commitment to furthering the global dialogue on water stewardship.
-(2) Served as an official partner for the UN World Tourism Organization (UNWTO)'s International Year of Sustainable Development.
-(3) Aligned our corporate responsibility strategies and objectives to support the UN Sustainable Development Goals.
+Hilton participates in the following UN initiatives that directly relate to our climate change strategy and 2030 Travel with Purpose Value Chain targets: (1) Signatory to the United Nations CEO Water Mandate, demonstrating our commitment to furthering the global dialogue on water stewardship; (2) Official partner for the UN World Tourism Organization (UNWTO)'s International Year of Sustainable Development; (3) Our corporate responsibility strategies and objectives directly align with and support the UN Sustainable Development Goals.